pentagramswheel/libra/README.md

 ###### processDraft

-The `processDraft` method starts a draft, if possible, given the inputted command's prefix `prefix`, the user who requested it `author`, and the maximum number of drafts `maxDrafts` for each draft within the running drafts `ongoingDrafts`.
+The `processDraft` method starts a draft, if possible, given the inputted command's prefix `prefix` and the user `author` who requested it, logging it into the list of drafts `ongoingDrafts`, and queue `queue`.

 ###### processDrafts